nikola-n/php-design-patterns/chain-of-responsibility-pattern/chain-of-responsibility-pattern.md

 #The chain of responsibility pattern

-It gives a possibility to chain object calls while giving each of these objects to ability to end the execution and handle the request or if can't handle the request it will send you a request of the chain and the next object will have the chance to do the same thing
+It gives a possibility to chain object calls while giving each of these objects the ability to end the execution and handle the request or if can't handle the request it will send you a request of the chain and the next object will have the chance to do the same thing.

 Benefit: client can make a request without knowing how the request is going to be handled.